Key Clinical Updates in Management of Common Geriatric Problems

 Depression and delirium are also common in elders, may coexist with dementia, and may also present with cognitive impairment.
 Depression is a common concomitant of early dementia.
 A patient with depression and cognitive impairment whose intellectual function improves with treatment of the mood disorder has an almost fivefold greater risk of suffering irreversible dementia later in life.
 Delirium, characterized by acute confusion, occurs much more commonly in patients with underlying dementia.

 According to the US Preventive Services Task Force (USPSTF), there is insufficient evidence to recommend for or against screening all older adults for cognitive impairment.
-While there is logic in the argument that early detection may improve future planning and patient outcomes, empiric evidence that demonstrates a clear benefit for either patients or caregivers is lacking.
-It ...
+While there is logic in the argument that early detection may improve future planning and patient outcomes, empiric evidence that demonstrates a clear benefit for either patients ...